Prithvicy/rare-bridge-ai-final/README.md

         )
     );

+-- Admins can update documents
-CREATE POLICY "Admins can update knowledge status" ON knowledge_base
+CREATE POLICY "Admins can update documents" ON knowledge_documents
     FOR UPDATE USING (
         EXISTS (
             SELECT 1 FROM profiles